Communication systems of the Bundeswehr: HF communication

+The Bundeswehr is using different HF-radio systems.
+Elbit System HRM-7000, SEM 93 and the SDR radio MR6000A from Rohde & Schwarz, which is available in all branches of the armed forces.

 Bundeswehr is using the HRM-7000 transceiver of Telefunken / Elbit Systems at deployments abroad.
 The succedor is HRM-9000.
 In February 2022 the Bundeswehr (BAAINBw) decided to buy more HRM 7X00 transceivers and the fitting Kryptomodul TCU 7000E for different platforms.

-UHF systems
+UHF / VHF systems

 The main System of Bundeswehr is the SEM 80/90 analog UHF radio, introduced in the early 80this and rebuild in 2021.

 At the Afghanistan ISAF deployment of Bundeswehr, platoons often used the US AN/PRC-117.
 It is a universally-used software defined radio of US Harris Corporation widely used by the US army.
 It is used for Phone, tactical short messages and data transceiving a wide frequency range.
 It can also be used to communicate via US military satellites used as relays.

-In 2020 Bundeswehr ordered 370 units worth US$30 million.
+The AN/PRC-117G has built-in cryptographic technology that enables message transmission at all NATO levels of secrecy.
+With the help of a military “Global Positioning System” (GPS), precise location determination is possible.The radio is used, among other things, in the Very High Readiness Joint Task Force (VJTF), where interoperability between NATO units is particularly important.In 2020 Bundeswehr ordered 370 units worth US$30 million.
 From 2021 until 2024, it planned to order more so that there is a number of 913 radios, worth 91 million euros.

+Within the SVFuA program Bundeswehr will use R&S Soveron VHF/UHF SDRs.
+The radios could transmit and receive simultaneous voice and IP data.
+The radios are used in the handheld version and the vehicular radio version (SDTR/SOVERON VR).

 Satellite communication

 SATCOMBw is the Bundeswehr's satellite-based communications system.
 The system, operated by Airbus Defense and Space, enables the military to make tap-proof telephone calls, video conferences and Internet access worldwide.
 In the current "Stage 2", which has been in operation since the end of 2011, the system is based on the two communications satellites COMSATBw-1 and 2 with which the ground stations of Bundeswehr and the German Aerospace Center (DLR) is linked.
-The system has an capacity of 3 × 2 Mbit/s Duplex encrypted.
+The system has a capacity of 3 × 2 Mbit/s Duplex encrypted.